Updated January 2018

 Manufacturers or service providers that wish to submit cost allocation information to USAC may use the following contact information.

 If the standard costs of the service provider are available for the components of a product bundle, these costs can be used to determine the eligible portion.
-For example, assume that, for a video delivery system that costs $5,000, standard pricing of the components is as follows: CODEC-$1,200, archive server-$3,800, video camera-$600, and video monitor-$400.
+For example, assume that, for a firewall that costs $5,000, standard pricing of the components is as follows: Hardware $3,800, operating software $1,000, spam license (ineligible) $100, and intrusion prevention license (ineligible) $100.
 These individual prices must be separately identified in the documentation between the applicant and service provider.
-In this case, only the CODEC is eligible so the eligible cost of the product bundle is $1,200.
+In this case, only the hardware and operating system software are eligible so the eligible cost of the product bundle is $4,800.

-A file server may be used for more than a single function, such as an email server (eligible), firewall server (eligible), and for storage of non-email end-user files (not eligible).
-Cost allocation can be based on these functions.
+A component may support both eligible and ineligible devices depending on what it is being used for/with.
+If, for example, the UPS device supported a router (eligible), a switch (eligible) and an email server (ineligible), cost allocation can be based on these functions.
 In this example, two out of three functions are eligible.
 The applicant can show this determination as a part of its funding request and seek funding for the portion of the server (67 percent) that is eligible.